Resolve-Philly/Methodology-Template/Template Markdown.md

 > [!NOTE]
 > I recommend including the key add-ons that you will always use in your analysis, with a quick explanation of what that tool does.
 You can also create a section that lists common add-ons and what they do or API access keys you'll need to use them.

+### Limitations

+> [!Important]
+> Include clear limitations or caveats to your analysis here.
+For example, the data may have gaps or the code may only be able to handle so much.

 ## Cleaning

 > [!Important]